Pharmaceutical Sciences

 Pharmaceutical Science Facilities

-At the Kingsville location, the third floor of Rangel School of Pharmacy is designated primarily for the research which houses 12 faculty offices and laboratories with sizes ranging from approximately 470 to 780 square feet, a common core equipment laboratory, a freezer room, cold room, a computer server room and storage room and administrative offices.
+At the Kingsville location, the third floor of Rangel College of Pharmacy is designated primarily for the research which houses 12 faculty offices and laboratories with sizes ranging from approximately 470 to 780 square feet, a common core equipment laboratory, a freezer room, cold room, a computer server room and storage room and administrative offices.
 Additional space is in adjacent buildings (Kleberg Hall 7,200 square feet, Rhode Hall 1,170 square feet).
 The department also maintains an AALAAC-accredited state-of-the-art 5000 sq ft vivarium for research with animals in Kingsville campus.

 On the College Station campus, about 27,000 square feet of space in the Reynolds Medical Building has been designated for the RCOP.
 This space houses 12 offices, an active learning laboratory, a sterile products and a compounding laboratory, 12 faculty research laboratories, a new state-of-the-art good manufacturing practice (GMP) facility with almost all the modern equipment for development and evaluation of dosage forms.
 Separate facilities exist for manufacturing, quality control, stability, and bioequivalence studies.
 The list of equipment essentially includes state-of-the-art manufacturing, analytical, on-line PAT sensors, near-infrared, FTIR, XRD, chemical imaging, confocal microscopy, Gas and liquid chromatographies with mass spectrometers, thermogravimetric analyzer, differential scanning calorimeters, microscopes, several cell-culture facilities, viscometer/rheometer, microfluidizer, freezers and stability chambers, dissolution and permeability equipment in addition to several basic science equipment in individual faculty laboratories.
 Please browse through the individual faculty bios to see the research in the department.